 Phytoncides emitted by trees can improve human health, too

-The studies revealed some interesting dynamics.
+And the studies revealed some interesting dynamics.
 Compared to the city walkers, those individuals who spent time in the woods had significantly lower concentrations of cortisol, as well as lower pulse and blood pressure rates.
 Their sympathetic nerve activity (which activates the fight or light responses) was also reduced.

 Most significantly, exposure to phytoncides (aromatic chemicals or oils emitted by plants and trees to protect themselves from insects and disease) had a lasting impact on peoples’ immune systems, boosting their natural killer cells and anticancer proteins by an astonishing 40 percent.

-As a result of this study, forest bathing has now become an integral part of preventative medicine in Japan; so widespread that a quarter of the population is reported to be practicing it on over 55 official Forest Therapy Trails.
+As a result of this study, forest bathing has now become an integral part of preventative medicine in Japan.
+It is so widespread that a quarter of the population is reported to be practicing it on over 55 official Forest Therapy Trails.
 Some Japanese companies are even starting to include forest therapy in their healthcare benefits, offering wellness check-ups in the woods as a part of a new ‘nature prescription.’

 Humans have been getting ‘in touch’ with nature for ages and almost no one would dispute the natural world’s beneficiary effect.
-While this is the first scientific evidence of forests’ positive impact on humans, some people point to the human evolutionary process itself as proof that nature and humans have always had a deep-seated connection.
+While this is the first scientific evidence of forests’ positive impact on man, some people point to the human evolutionary process itself as proof that nature and humans have always had a deep-seated connection.
 They note that until recently, most of the 5 million years of our existence has been lived in the natural environment.

 Nuuksio National Park, Finland

-The Master Samurai Spain, who has led studies on Shinrin-yoku in Andalusian forests for the past 10 years, agrees.
+The Master Samurai Spain, who has led studies on forest bathing in Andalusian forests for the past 10 years, agrees.
 He believes the root of the problem is that human beings are not adapted to live in hostile environments such as cities.
 As a result, those suffering from modern-day stresses and anxiety have weakened immune systems that cause them to become sick.
 Forest bathing allows the body to absorb beneficial compounds associated with millions of years of plant growth.
 This helps it fortify its defenses.